IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/turbine_inlet.rst

 The initialization method for this model will save the current state of the model before commencing initialization and reloads it afterwards.
-The state of the model will be the same after initialization, only the initial guesses for unfixed variables will be changed and optionally a flow coefficent value can be calculated.
+The state of the model will be the same after initialization, only the initial guesses for unfixed variables will be changed and optionally a flow coefficient value can be calculated.
 To initialize this model, provide a starting value for the inlet port variables.
 Then provide a guess for one of: discharge pressure, ``deltaP``, or ``ratioP``.
 Since it can be hard to determine a proper flow coefficient, the